bbcrown/xROI/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 ## Dependencies
-This package depends on the GDAL engine and the "rgdal" R package.
+This package extensively depends on the GDAL engine and rgdal, shiny and plotly R packages.